 Creating accessible digital content ensures that all members of our community — including individuals with disabilities — can fully engage with the information, resources, and experiences we provide.
-This site provides guidance for making web content, documents, emails, social media, events and online meetings, and courses and learning platforms accessible to all users.
+This site provides guidance for making web content, documents, emails, social media, events and online meetings, courses and learning platforms, and digital displays accessible to all users.

 Accessibility Foundations